 If you like the idea of learning more about Vietnam, its people, and its history, you should definitely visit.

 Hanoi offers a plethora of activities and day trips but most of them fell short of my expectations.
 One rare exception was the Duong Lam Ancient Village.
 Located roughly two hours away from Hanoi, Duong Lam is home to more than 1,000 17th-century traditional Vietnamese houses built of laterite, mud, and rice husks.
 If you’re looking for a peaceful retreat away from Hanoi’s busy streets where you can take a day trip back in time, there’s no better place than Duong Lam.
 If you’re looking for another amazing day trip from Hanoi, you should also consider it.

 Bai Tu Long Bay

-If you’re looking for a less popular but just as stunning alternative to Halong Bay, search no further.
-Located in the northern coast of Vietnam, Bai Tu Long Bay shares a lot of geographical similarities with Halong Bay but it’s far less crowded.
+If you’re looking for a less popular but just as stunning alternative to Ha Long Bay, search no further.
+Located on the northern coast of Vietnam, Bai Tu Long Bay shares a lot of geographical similarities with Ha Long Bay but it’s far less crowded.
 The reason for this is that the bay is officially protected by UNESCO and only a handful of tour operators have licenses to arrange day trips around the bay.
 If you’re lucky, you might even see the only strictly herbivorous marine mammal- the dugong that has been inhabiting the waters of the Bai Tu Long Bay for centuries.